████████ ██████ ██████

 Do I need to create an account?

-No. Your SSH public key is your account.
-The first time you connect, your account is created automatically from your key fingerprint.
-No registration required.
+No. The first time you connect, your account is created automatically from your SSH key fingerprint.
+No registration, no email, no password required.

 What happens when I disconnect?

 Your box pauses.
 All processes, shell history, and files are preserved in a memory snapshot.
 Reconnect and everything resumes exactly where you left off.
-Billing stops while paused.
+Billing drops to the idle rate ($0.5/month per x1 slot) while paused.

 If you want a box to keep running after disconnect (e.g. for a background job), toggle keepalive: ssh shellbox.dev keepalive <name>